 Western Ghats, India

-The Western Ghats mountain range in India (pictured at the very top) is known to be older than the Himalayas.
+The Western Ghats mountain range in India is known to be older than the Himalayas.
 The complex forest ecosystem controls the monsoon system over India.
 This is also one of the eight sites in the world that is recognised as the ‘hottest hotspots’ of biological diversity.